Policy: Reasonable Accommodations Policy and Procedures

 It is the policy of The University of Wisconsin-Platteville to provide reasonable accommodations for qualified disabled individuals who are employees or applicants for employment.
 UW-Platteville will adhere to all applicable federal and state laws, regulations and guidelines with respect to providing reasonable accommodations as required to afford equal employment opportunity to qualified disabled individuals.
 Reasonable accommodations will be provided in a timely and cost-effective manner.
 Employment opportunities shall not be denied because of the need to make reasonable accommodations to an individual's disability.
-Responsibility for implementation of this policy rests with the Affirmative Action Office.
-If you have questions regarding this policy, contact the Affirmative Action Office, Ullsvik Hall 2300, 608.342.1776.
+Responsibility for implementation of this policy rests with the Human Resources Office.
+If you have questions regarding this policy, contact the Human Resources Office, Ullsvik Hall 2300, 608.342.1776.

 Disabled individual.
 NOTE: Both state and federal law provide definitions of "handicapped" individuals.
 Since these laws were written, "disabled individuals" or "persons with a disability" has become the preferred term.
 For the purposes of this policy the term "disability" is used with the understanding that it has the same meaning as "handicap" in state and federal law.

 State Fair Employment Act (s.
 111.32): "Handicapped individual" means an individual who:

 - has a physical or mental impairment which makes achievement unusually difficult or limits the capacity to work;

 - has a record of such an impairment; or

 - is perceived as having such an impairment.

 Federal Rehabilitation Action (section 504): A person is "handicapped) within the meaning of section 504 (85.3) if he or she: